395t/review-assignments/_summaries/jaegle2021perceiverio_2.md

 ## TL;DR
 - PerceiverIO improves on the original Perceiver architecture by using a decoder with cross-attention to allow for more complex structures of outputs
 - PerceiverIO is more scalable than current popular methods such as transformers due to the fixed size of PerceiverIO's latent space
-- It can perform very well on various tasks with respect to language, visual understanding, videogame strategy, multi-modal tasks
+- It can perform very well on various tasks with respect to classification, language, visual understanding, videogame strategy, and multi-modal tasks